elenam/Sorting-Competition-Materials-2023/README.md

 The out-of-class entry was the first overall, the author - Ollie Willette.

 Other groups were: Group 2: Chenfei, Brendan; Group 4: Dongting, Simon; Group 5: John, Matthew.

+##  Presentations <a name="presentations"></a>

+The presentations slides, including John Walbran's presentation on the external submission by Ollie Willette, are available [here](slides/)